nexgenomics/firecracker/README.md

 ### guest_daemon

 Runs inside each guest and is installed when converting a source docker image to a guest image.
+This is probably OBSOLETE.
+It doesn't currently do anything but run a non-functional NATS subscriber.

 ### guest_sentences